aryanmsr/aryanmsr.github.io/content/jobs/PepperContent/index.md

 url: 'https://focusproject.es/'
 ---

-- Led the design and implementation of a prototype grade prediction feature using a Random Forest model for an Ed-Tech start-up.
+- Led a project to build a prototype grade prediction feature utilizing CART-based methods (Random Forests & Gradient Boosted Trees) on Python.
-- Forecasted academic performance with 95% accuracy to create prototype.
+- Forecasted academic performance to create the prediction feature.
-- Authored a white paper promoting prototype.
+- Authored a white paper promoting the prototype to educators worldwide.